 - Entering and starting the car is fine -- items still in hidden chests will be reclaimed.

 Autodrive includes a remote-control automatic pathing tool.
 The RC is similar to the one in AAI Programmable Vehicles.
-Fine to run both mods in a game, but the sensors only work when AAI vehicle AI is turned off and the Autodrive remote-control is used.
+You can run both mods in a game, but the sensors only work when AAI vehicle AI is turned off and the Autodrive remote-control is used.
 Sensors will not work for programmed vehicles because the tick handlers will fight for control.

 One long-time problem with AAI and vehicle grids is losing robots and some types of grid equipment inventory contents.
 Autodrive is designed to solve those bugs, so for example, it's fine to kit out a Hauler with a personal roboport and a burner grid generator, and send it off to build remote mining outposts.